 Set among the beautiful mountains of northern New Hampshire, The White Mountain School is a college preparatory boarding and day school for students in grades 9-12.
 Since our founding in 1886, we have remained true to the original focus of New England boarding schools: the development of mind, body and spirit.
 We develop the mind through our college preparatory curriculum and through a campus-wide ethos of inquiry and engagement in learning.
 We develop the body through sports and other physical activities, making full use of our spectacular natural setting.
 We develop the spirit through reflection, exploration of meaning and purpose, and service in the broader world.
 In the context of a traditional liberal arts curriculum, we engage students in authentic inquiry– asking and pursuing questions that matter to them.
 This inquiry process not only leads to enduring learning, it helps students develop the skills and habits essential for academic success.
 Our students learn how to frame a question, how to find and evaluate research resources, how to synthesize information, and how to formulate an argument.
 They develop habits of curiosity, collaboration, and persistence.
 In short, they become great learners.

-A family sanctuary.
+Women, children, and families find sanctuary at our family-oriented shelter.
 The Bancroft House provides temporary housing for women, children, and families in crisis.
 We maintain a clean, comfortable, quiet environment for persons requiring shelter.
 Our emphasis is on safety, security, and privacy.
 Helping families in the North Country since 1982, providing shelter and food for those in need.
-Who we serve: Battered and abused victims and their families and individuals or families suddenly deprived of a home for any reason are sheltered.
 Services we provide: We provide safety, security, and privacy.
 All guest rooms are on the ground level and are easily accessible.
 We operate seven days a week, 24 hours a day.

 Lafayette Recreation serves the residents of Franconia, Easton and Sugar Hill.
 The Dow Park and Field, in the heart of Franconia, supports the best and busiest recreation program in the North Country all 4 seasons.
 Most of the family fun, entertainment and year-round activities happen around the fields and at the gazebo, all at the foot of the Mountains of Franconia Notch State Park and the Kinsman range.
 Lafayette Recreation sponsors events that draw competitive recreation for all ages, bringing recreation and sports enthusiasts of all ages from near and far to participate and compete in signature events such as the White Mountain Triathlon, Top of the Notch Triathlon, Annual Halloween Cup Area Youth Soccer Tournament, Old Home Day 5K Color Scramble, Thanksgiving Day Wobble ‘n Gobble, The Longest Night in December, and First Night at Ski Hearth Farm, many utilizing the best of Echo Lake, the State Park’s recreation trail, Cannon Mt. and more.
 Follow this link lafayetterecreation.weebly.com for a schedule of 2018 events.
 A regulation ice skating rink is maintained by Lafayette Recreation across from the Dow Field, by the Town Hall and Abby Greenleaf Library.
 Swimming/tubing in Summer - The Gale River runs right thru town, parallel to...